Last Updated on January 6, 2022 by Federal Disability Lawyer

 The Postal Service is especially guilty of this, but many other Federal (non-Postal) agencies are also “negligent” on the issue of keeping an injured worker on the rolls for years on end.

 Often, such “non-existent” Federal and Postal workers receive OWCP payments, or simply go on with their lives while unofficially still a Federal or Postal employee.
-Never having been separated from Federal or Postal service, such individuals are still eligible for filing Federal Medical Retirement benefits under FERS or CSRS because the 1-year statute of limitations has not been violated.
+Never having been separated from Federal or Postal service, such individuals are still eligible for filing FERS Medical Retirement benefits because the 1-year statute of limitations has not been violated.

 Robert R. McGill, Esquire